coatyio/coaty-js/docs/man/developer-guide.md

     });
 ```

-Observing raw subscription topics effectively suppresses observation of other communication
+> Observing raw subscription topics does *not* suppress observation of non-raw communication
-event types by a communication manager: If at least one raw topic is observed, the
+> event types by the communication manager: If at least one raw topic is observed, the
-communication manager dispatches all incoming messages as raw messages.
-To observe other
+> communication manager first dispatches *any* incoming message to *all* raw message observers.
-communication events within the same Coaty agent, use another container that handles
+> Then, event dispatching continues as usual by handling all non-raw communication event
-non-raw events.
+> types which are observed.

 ### Deferred publication and subscription of events